transdigiware/blockchain/howto/ibp-console-build-network.md

 For more information about ordering services and the role they play in networks based on Hyperledger Fabric, see [The Ordering Service](https://hyperledger-fabric.readthedocs.io/en/release-1.4/orderer/ordering_service.html){: external}.

 In a paid cluster, you have the option between creating a one node ordering service (sufficient for testing purposes) and a crash fault tolerant ordering service featuring five nodes tied to a single organization.
 In a free cluster, you will only be able to create a single node ordering service.
-In this tutorial, we will show the five node ordering service.
+In this tutorial, we will show the one node ordering service.

 However, just as with the peer, before we can create an ordering service, we need to create a CA to supply the identities and the MSP of our ordering service organization.